jpatter/DSX_Local_Workshop_V12/README.md

 19. When all the deployments are enabled, click on any of the deployments and test them either with an API call or run a batch job on demand.

-### Lab 10: DSXL Data Sources
+### Lab 10: WSL Data Sources

-1. Follow the instructions in Lab Instructions/DSXL_DataSources.pdf
+1. Follow the instructions in Lab Instructions/WSL_DataSources.pdf